Bristol academic receives Royal Society Wolfson Research Merit Award

 Press release issued: 21 December 2011

-An academic at the University of Bristol has received one of the Royal Society’s most prestigious awards, a Royal Society Wolfson Research Merit Award.
+Professor Kei Cho, Chair of Neuroscience in the University’s School of Clinical Sciences, has received one of the Royal Society’s most prestigious awards, a Wolfson Research Merit Award.

 Synaptic plasticity refers to use-dependent changes in the functioning of the synapse.
 Growing evidence highlights the dysregulation of synaptic plasticity in Alzheimer’s disease and this may actually underpin the pathophysiology of Alzheimer’s disease.